mikhos001/Fortuna_RNG_MIKH/README.md

 - `package.json`: Project configuration and dependencies.
 - `js/FortunaRNG.js`: Implementation of the Fortuna RNG algorithm.
 - `js/test.js`: Script for generating random numbers and saving them to files for various tests.
-- `js/statisticalTests.js`: Script for running statistical tests on the generated random numbers.
 - `.gitignore`: Git ignore file to exclude `node_modules` and `result` directories.
 - `LICENSE`: License file for the project.